Membership has its benefits! If you belong to a member company, create your account below.

 Your password has been sent to the email address provided.

 Does not appear to be a valid email address.
 Please use the format firstname.lastname@example.org.

-America’s privately owned freight railroads operate almost exclusively on infrastructure that they own, build, maintain and pay for themselves which sets them apart from their competitors—trucks, barges and airlines.
-In fact, since 1980, privately-owned freight railroads have invested $600 billion back into the nation’s freight rail network, improving the safety, efficiency and productivity of the industry while making the nation and its businesses more competitive globally.
+America’s privately owned freight railroads operate almost exclusively on infrastructure that they own, build, maintain and pay for themselves which sets them apart from their competitors — trucks, barges and airlines.
+In fact, since 1980, privately-owned freight railroads have invested more than $630 billion back into the nation’s freight rail network, improving the safety, efficiency and productivity of the industry while making the nation and its businesses more competitive globally.
 Conversely, America’s highway infrastructure relies on federal and state gas taxes as well as significant funding from the general Treasury.
 For example, the federal

 With approximately 210,000 grade crossings in the United States, railroads work every day with federal, state and local officials and the public to improve grade crossing safety and promote safe driver and pedestrian behavior.
-To help improve grade crossing safety, railroads also work with
+Railroads also work with

 See Tracks?
 Think Train! public service campaign.

 Section 130 program, which sets aside federal funds each year to states for installing new active warning devices, upgrading existing devices, and improving grade crossing surfaces.
 Since its inception, the Section 130 program has helped prevent tens of thousands of grade crossing related injuries and fatalities.
 Fatalities have decreased by 57% since the Programs inception in 1987 to 2014.
 The grade crossing collision rate has fallen nearly every year since 1978.